mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/ImageFolder.md

 ## Code Example

-Assume that we have a directory with the following structure：
+Assume that we have a directory with the following structure:

 ```text
 imageset/